DOV-Vlaanderen/polymer2-vo-location-selector/README.md

 # polymer2-vo-location-selector
-Resonsive Toolbar for selecting a lat long location.
+Responsive Toolbar for selecting a lat long location.